Too Many Emails, Not Enough Time: 9 Proven Solutions for 2026

 6. Set Up Smart Filters and Automated Rules

-High-impact automation rules:
+High-impact automation rules include:

 - Auto-archive newsletters: Send to a "Read Later" folder or directly to your AI digest service